 The following table presents our summary financial information.
-Our consolidated financial statements as of and for the years ended 31 December 2018 and 2019 were audited by our independent auditor, PricewaterhouseCoopers, Hong Kong Certified Public Accountants, in accordance with Hong Kong Standards on Auditing issued by Hong Kong Institute of Certified Public Accountants (the "HKICPA") and prepared in accordance with the Hong Kong Financial Reporting Standards ("HKFRS").
-The selected consolidated financial information as at and for the years ended 31 December 2018 and 2019 has been derived from our annual reports for the years ended 31 December 2018 and 2019, including the notes thereto, included elsewhere in this Offering Circular.
+Our consolidated financial statements as of and for the years ended 31 December 2018 and 2019 were audited by our independent auditor, PricewaterhouseCoopers, Hong Kong Certified Public Accountants, in accordance with Hong Kong Standards on Auditing issued by Hong Kong Institute of Certified Public Accountants (the "HKICPA") and prepared in accordance with the Hong Kong Financial Reporting Standards 2019 has been derived from our annual reports for the years ended 31 December 2018 and 2019 has been derived from our annual reports for the years ended 31 December 2018 and 2019, including the notes thereto, included elsewhere in this Offering Circular.
 Our unaudited condensed consolidated financial statements as of and for the six months ended 30 June 2020 were reviewed by our independent auditor, PricewaterhouseCoopers, Hong Kong Certified Public Accountants, in accordance with Hong Kong Standard on Review Engagements 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" issued by the HKICPA and prepared in accordance with Hong Kong Accounting Standard 34 "Interim Financial Reporting".
-The condensed consolidated financial statements as of and for the six months ended 30 June 2020 have not been audited and should not be relied upon by potential investors to provide the same quality of information associated with information that has been subject to an audit.
+The condensed consolidated investors to provide the same quality of information associated with information that has been subject to an audit.
+Potential investors should exercise caution when using such information to evaluate the Group's financial condition and results of operations.
+The selected unaudited condensed consolidated financial information as at and for the six months ended 30 June 2020, including the notes there to an audit.
 Potential investors should exercise caution when using such information to evaluate the Group's financial condition and results of operations.
 The selected unaudited condensed consolidated financial information as at and for the six months ended 30 June 2020, including the notes thereto, included elsewhere in this Offering Circular.